scottprahl/iad/README.md

 ![calculated mus](https://github.com/scottprahl/iad/blob/master/docs/phantom-with-no-slides-mus.svg)

 By the way, one can tell that this is an excellent set of measurements because there is almost no influence of the absorption coefficient on the scattering coefficient.
+The intrinsic absorption of the PDMS matches that found for Wacker PDMS RT 601 19:1 found in [Cai's 2008 Disseration](https://dx.doi.org/10.17877/DE290R-8242)

 ### Jupyter support